 - Alternate – alternates between normal and reverse layout for feed entries.

 I did not find my desired RSS feed using the search?

-The RSS feed search is a convenience functionality, unfortunately, there is no standardized way for websites to publish and make their feeds searchable.
+The RSS feed search is a convenient functionality, unfortunately, there is no standardized way for websites to publish and make their feeds searchable.
 The search has data for the most popular news outlets, however, we don’t have the feeds for all websites on the Internet.
 You can try using a search engine to find the feed URL or contact the website maintainers and ask them if they have a public RSS feed.

 What happens if my player doesn’t have an Internet connection?

 This plugin requires an Internet connection, otherwise, it will be hidden.

 How often is the feed updated?

 The plugin will fetch the feed every time it is shown.
 In case you have the plugin on a slide with a longer duration (for example in a zone with the “play forever” option), the plugin will also check for feed updates every 30 minutes.